NuevoFoundation/workshops/content/english/linux-basics/activity-6.md

 ### Why does the secret-message file look like that?

 *Remember that file we saw with the strange name?
 It was called `malware.sh`.
 We should go find it again and take a closer look at it.
-I think this was left by the hackers!*
+I think that the hackers  left this!*

 `find` is a command used to search for a file with certain parameters within a directory or region of files.
 It can be used in multiple ways including: